zixi-liu/interview-ai-prototype/paper/experiment/exp1_results/initial_feedbacks/3-Leaning No Hire.md

 ============================================================
 6. Final Overall Recommendation
-👍 Hire
+- 👍 Hire

-The candidate demonstrated strong collaboration and communication skills, effectively navigating a conflict with a teammate.
-However, there is a need for clearer ownership and impact metrics, which are essential for the Junior-Mid level.
-Overall, they show promise and could contribute positively to the team with further development.
+The candidate demonstrated solid collaboration and problem-solving skills, with a clear impact on project timelines and stakeholder satisfaction.
+However, there is a need for clearer ownership of individual contributions to fully meet the expectations for a Junior-Mid level role.
+Overall, they show potential to be a valuable addition to the team.

 ============================================================
 7. Probing Follow-up Questions
-1. Can you provide more detail on your specific contributions to the hybrid solution?
-What actions did you take that were critical to its success?
+1. Can you clarify your specific contributions to the hybrid solution and how they differed from Sarah's approach?
-2. You mentioned a 25% reduction in implementation time; how did you measure this, and what specific metrics did you use to track efficiency improvements?
+2. What metrics did you use to measure the success of the feedback loops you initiated, and how did they specifically impact team performance?
-3. How did the conflict with Sarah initially affect team dynamics, and what steps did you take to address any negative impacts during the resolution process?
+3. How did you ensure that your alternative solution was aligned with the team's long-term goals, and what steps did you take to communicate this effectively?
-4. Can you elaborate on the regular feedback loops you implemented?
-What specific changes did you observe in team collaboration as a result?
-5. In future conflicts, how would you ensure your contributions are recognized while still fostering a collaborative environment?
+4. In what ways did you personally adapt your approach based on the feedback received from stakeholders after the project delivery?
+5. Can you provide an example of a challenge you faced while facilitating the team discussion and how you overcame it?

 ## Red Flag

 =====================
 1. Red Flag Detection
-- Red Flags:
-  - Overclaiming contribution
-  - Lack of reflection
+- Overclaiming contribution: The candidate presents the hybrid solution as a collaborative effort but does not clarify their specific role in the decision-making process.
+- Lack of reflection: The candidate does not adequately reflect on the conflict resolution process or the lessons learned from the disagreement with Sarah.

 =====================
 2. Red Flag Severity Rating